 Even with all that said, sometimes a little extra motivation can help.
-Enter the Citi Double Cash credit card (read our review here).
+Enter the Citi Double Cash credit card.
 You’ll get 1% cash back on all your purchases, but there’s incentive to pay your statement off because, when you do, you earn another 1% cash back.
 That’s like being handed money for being responsible.
 These cash back rewards are unlimited, with no caps or category restrictions, and you can redeem them for statement credits, gift cards or checks.
 And if you do slip up again, you won’t get a late fee the first time it happens.
-There is no annual fee and your variable APR is 13.49% to 23.49%, based on your creditworthiness.
+There is no annual fee and your APR is 15.24% or 25.24% (variable), based on your creditworthiness.

-If Your Goal Is to Build Up Your Emergency Fund: Discover it Cashback Match Card
+If Your Goal Is to Build Up Your Emergency Fund: Discover it Cash Back

 There are a lot of cash back cards on the market, all with different tiers and offerings.
-But one that is going to offer some of the biggest kickbacks is the Discover it cashback match credit card.
+But one that is going to offer some of the biggest kickbacks is the Discover it Cash Back credit card.

-Each quarter, there are new reward categories that offer you 5% cash back on up to $1,500 in purchases — through March this includes gas stations, ground transportation and wholesale clubs — and an unlimited 1% cash back on all other purchases.
+Each quarter, there are new reward categories that offer you 5% cash back on up to $1,500 in purchases and an unlimited 1% cash back on all other purchases.
 Discover will match whatever cash back you’ve earned at the end of the first year.
 There’s no limit, no expiration date and no annual fees with this card, either.
-So as long as you’re paying on time (there’s a variable 11.49% to 23.49% APR, after the 14-month 0% introductory rate expires), you’ll really be able to increase your rainy day savings.
+So as long as you’re paying on time (there’s a APR, after the 14-month 0% introductory rate expires), you’ll really be able to increase your rainy day savings.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.